New Year’s resolutions work best when they offer two simple choices: reward or consequence. Here are tips for improving yourself anytime. Tweet This

 Strive for purpose in your daily activities.

-Do you just eat lunch or do you enrich relationships while you eat?
+Are you subconsciously or even consciously limiting your daily movement?
 What purpose does that two hours of television serve every night?
 What are you getting from that bag potato chips?
-More importantly, what types of consequences await you now that you’ve indulged?
+More importantly, what types of consequences await you as a result of your routines?

-Be purposeful in everything you do.
-Walk with purpose and people are more likely to respect your time.
+Be purposeful in everything you do, including walking.
+Walk with purpose, for example, and people are more likely to respect your time.

 2. Resolve not to be mediocre, even in how you eat.